It’s hard to beat web applications when it comes to convenience and flexibility, especially for a mobile sales force.

 Here’s how the most popular enterprise CRM vendors support Google Apps:

-Salesforce natively supports Google Apps “out of the box”, and doesn’t require any third-party software to implement or enable.
+Salesforce natively supports Workspace “out of the box” and doesn’t require any third-party software to implement or enable.

 - Instant collaboration on documents, without having to send multiple drafts and revisions back and forth to multiple parties to create a finished product.